emads22/WordWiz-API/README.md

 # WordWiz API

 ## Overview
-WordWiz API is a web service built using JustPy that provides instant word definitions.
+WordWiz API is a web service used by the instant dictionary web app WordWiz, providing instant word definitions.
 This API allows you to integrate real-time word definitions into your applications effortlessly.
 With a robust backend, WordWiz API offers a reliable and scalable solution for language exploration.
+It's designed not only for use by WordWiz but also by other applications, offering a versatile solution for language exploration.

 ## Features
 - **Real-time Definitions**: Fetch instant definitions for any English word via API requests.